mahdi-zafarmand/LSWL/README.md

 ### Datasets

-This repository also contains the synthetic networks, we generated via the *LFR benchmark*, for the evaluation section of our paper.
+This repository also contains the synthetic networks we generated via the *LFR benchmark* for our paper's evaluation section.
 Any code in this repository takes the **edge list** of a graph, in which any line indicates an edge between two nodes separated by *\t*.
-In addition to the network file, a file containing all **query nodes** should exists.
-In this file, each line contains a node that is used as the start node to discover its community.
+In addition to the network file, a file containing all **query nodes** should exist.
+In this file, each line has a node used as the start node to discover its community.

 #### Input and output options
 ```